diehardnet/maximals/README.md

 ### Faults injections with NVBITFI

-The **Nvidia Bit Fault Injector** allows to inject fault at assembly level.
+The **Nvidia Bit Fault Injector** allows to inject faults at the SASS level.
 We used it to inject faults on the tool we created to evaluate our technique.

-The injector allow to inject fault for different instruction types and at different sites.
-We used a modified version of NVBITFI (https://github.com/fernandoFernandeSantos/nvbitfi/tree/master) that allows to inject faults on GPU warps.
+The injector allows to inject faults for different instruction types and at different sites.
+We used a [modified version of NVBITFI](https://github.com/fernandoFernandeSantos/nvbitfi/tree/master) that allows us to inject faults on GPU warps.

 We targeted the following sites :
 - **General Purpose Registers** : injecting *single bit flips* and *random values*